mynamesleon/detection/README.md

 - pictureElem (boolean - checks for `<picture>` element support)
 - srcsetBasic (boolean - checks for basic use of the img 'srcset' attribute with x descriptors for high pixel density displays)
 - srcsetFull (boolean - checks for full support of the img 'srcset' attribute with the use of media queries)
-- requestAnimFrame (function - uses the browser's native requestAnimationFrame function, or a polyfill if unsupported)
+- requestAnimFrame (function - uses the browser's native requestAnimationFrame function, or a polyfill if unsupported.
+Will only be added as a class if the native browser function is supported.)
-- cancelAnimFrame (functions - uses the browser's native cancelAnimationFrame function, or a polyfill if unsupported)
+- cancelAnimFrame (functions - uses the browser's native cancelAnimationFrame function, or a polyfill if unsupported.
+Will only be added as a class if the native browser function is supported.)

 ## Creating your own checks